 There’s also a 3rd lower pulley that is accessed on the same side as the pec station.

 The result of organizing the gym like this is the feel of a commercial grade system.

 You have more room to move.
 You don’t feel cramped by the machine when exercising- something that can happen on smaller home gyms.

 The seats are easy to access and easy to get up and down from.
-Selecting the resistance is easy in this system- simply slide the pin in the desired weight and you are ready to start lifting.
+Plus, selecting the resistance is easy in this system- simply slide the pin in the desired weight and you are ready to start lifting.